nidhish-srivastava/ShopPhelia-Ecommerce-Store-React/README.md

 Under category, we can sort items from low to high or high to low

-Made the cart logic of adding,removing items and total amount without using Redux or useReducer  :)
+Made the cart logic of adding,removing items and total amount without using Redux or useReducer(just flexing or showing my laziness to learn Redux)  :)